 German shepherd training

 The type of training this breed receives is largely responsible for their behavior.
 Some German shepherds are the victims of abusive owners who keep them as attack dogs, train them poorly, and encourage them to bite.
 When these dogs get an opportunity, they attack.
 German shepherds should only be trained as guard dogs by experts.
 Home obedience training for your pet is vital for both the dog's, and the owner's, safety.

 As the American Kennel Club notes, German shepherds are energetic dogs that require regular exercise.
-These muscular dogs that were bred for herding livestock have a lot of energy to burn off each day.
-Confinement in small spaces or chaining dogs leads to boredom, lack of socialization and territorial behaviors such as attacking people who venture close.
-Tied dogs can often become the victim of cruelty by children and adults who poke at them with sticks or taunt them from a safe distance.
+These dogs were bred for herding livestock and have a lot of energy to burn.
+Confinement in small spaces, or tethering, causes boredom and territorial behaviors such as attacking people who venture close.

 German shepherd attack owner